melxi/viitteri/README.md

 - User should be able to register an account
 - User should be able to log in and log out
 - User should be able to send a short tweet
-- User should be able to comment, like and retweet others tweets
+- User should be able to reply, like and retweet others tweets
 - User should be able to follow other users

 # Progress
 - User is able to register an account
 - User is able to log in and log out
-- User is able to send a tweet and view the it on separate page
+- User is able to send a tweet and view it on a separate page
+- User is able to reply to a tweet
+- User is able to follow other users